 Cardiomyopathy is a type of heart disease.
 The damaged heart does not pump blood correctly.
-The disease usually progresses, and patients develop life-threatening heart failure .
+The disease usually progresses, and people develop life-threatening heart failure.
 People with cardiomyopathy are also more likely to have irregular heartbeats or arrhythmias .

 There are two categories of cardiomyopathy: ischemic and non-ischemic.
 Ischemic cardiomyopathy is most common.
 It occurs when the heart is damaged from heart attacks due to coronary artery disease .
 Non-ischemic cardiomyopathy is less common.
 It includes types of cardiomyopathy that are not related to coronary artery disease.